Will Medicare Cover My Tummy Tuck (Abdominoplasty) in Queensland?

 Skin Rashes and Infections

 Having excess skin with multiple skin folds allows fungi and other microorganisms to grow in them, resulting in severe skin infections and rashes.
 If persistent, these can cause medical complications.
-If you undergo the removal of excess skin due to persistent or recurring skin infections, rashes, and irritation of the skin folds, excess skin removal Australia Medicare may cover the procedure.
-You will need to prove that the excess skin is affecting your daily life and non-surgical treatments have not yielded any positive results.
+If you undergo the removal of excess skin due to persistent or recurring skin infections, rashes, and irritation of the skin folds, excess skin removal in Australia, Medicare may cover the procedure.
+You will need to prove that the excess skin is affecting your daily life and that non-surgical treatments have not yielded any positive results.

 Incontinence